Adaptive Koopman-Based Models for Holistic Controller and Observer Design: Introduction

-In a state space control scheme, all states of the system are fed back.
-As usually not all states can be directly measured, it is mandatory to use a state observer.
-There are only a few results published to design an observer based on a Koopman-based model.
-The existing methods are based on static models identified offline and are furthermore solely used for open-loop prediction. \cite{SB16} and \cite{Sur16} describe a design strategy for Luenberger or Kalman-like linear observers applied to autonomous and actuated nonlinear systems, respectively. \cite{SWMB17} exploit the concept and derive a framework for constrained state estimation.
-Using DMD and EDMD, respectively, \cite{ISA+15} and \cite{NM18} identify a Koopman-based nonadaptive model for use within a Kalman filter to improve the prediction accuracy of the model with recent measurement data.
+In a state-space control scheme, all states of the system are fed back.
+As usually not all states can be directly measured, a state observer is required.
+There are only a few results published to design an observer using a Koopman-based model.
+The existing methods are based on static models identified offline and are furthermore solely used for open-loop prediction. \cite{SB16} and \cite{Sur16} describe a design strategy for Luenberger or Kalman-like linear observers applied to autonomous and actuated nonlinear systems.
+Using DMD and EDMD, respectively, \cite{ISA+15} and \cite{NM18} identify a static Koopman-based model for use within a Kalman filter to improve the prediction accuracy of the model with recent measurement data.

-In case of system changes it is necessary to equip not only the controller but also the observer with adaptability.
+System changes require that not only the controller but also the observer is adaptive.
 To the best of our knowledge, there are no approaches presently available to deploy adaptive Koopman-based models in an observer.
 In this paper, we describe a method to design an adaptive Koopman-based model that can be holistically used online in a controller and observer.
-This control design approach thus represents an alternative to the classical design process on the basis of a static model, where no feedback is provided during operation, see Fig.~\ref{fig:overview}.
+This control design approach thus represents an alternative to the traditional design process on the basis of a static model, where no feedback is provided during operation, see Fig.~\ref{fig:overview}.
 The work is divided into three main parts.
 First, we set the background for system identification using the Koopman operator, cf. Sec.~\ref{sec:koopman}.
-Then we describe the implementation of a recursive Koopman-based description for changing system dynamics, cf. Sec~\ref{sec:RKM}.
-Finally, we show and evaluate how this adaptive model can be straightforwardly used in a mechatronic system that requires a controller as well as an observer, cf. Sec~\ref{sec:RKM_design}.
+Then, we describe the implementation of an adaptive Koopman-based model for changing system dynamics, cf. Sec.~\ref{sec:RKM}.
+Finally, we demonstrate the exploitation of this model for the control design of a mechatronic system, which requires both a controller and an observer, cf. Sec.~\ref{sec:RKM_design}.
 We conclude with a summary and an outlook, cf. Sec.~\ref{sec:conclusion}.